achung2018/tmdb_service_apitests/README.md

 Note: Replace the above <your api key> with your actual api key

-After the tests have completed running, the test result can be found at tmdb_service_apitests/target/surefire-reports/emailable-report.html
+After the tests have completed running, the result can be found at tmdb_service_apitests/target/surefire-reports/emailable-report.html